 - Drinking large amounts of alcohol just so they can get the same feelings

 Helping a loved one recover from an alcohol addiction can be a long and in some cases painful process, especially if they do not think they need help.
 One of the first things you can do to start the recovery process is have a conversation with your loved one where you express your genuine concerns about their overall well-being.
-Tell your loved one how you think a rehab program will be most beneficial for helping them overcome their addiction as well as ensure them that you will be there to support them throughout the entire process.
+Tell your loved one how you think a rehab program or treatment center will be most beneficial for helping them overcome their addiction, as well as ensure them that you will be there to support them throughout the entire process.
 Here are some other ways that you can help your loved one:

 - Educate yourself about addiction